 - Succulents like it made in the shade: While they do love warm climates and sunshine, they will struggle in full sun.
 If you live in particularly hot climates (like 90+ degrees Fahrenheit on the regular), your succulent will do better in a spot where it gets shade for part of the day.

 - Hot tip: red, gray, or spiny succulents will handle the heat the best, so if you don’t have a lot of options, try to find one of those succulents and they should be fun in the brightest of sunshine.

 - Make sure that your succulent is in the right soil: Succulents need a fast-draining cactus mix.
 Other good options are soil with a coarse perlite, crushed lava, or pumice.

 - The right amount of water is key: Succulents prefer to let the soil dry out completely between watering, so do not overwater your little plant friend.
 This can cause rot in the roots.
 A good rule is to touch the soil to see if it is still damp; if it is, maybe wait another day or two before you water it.
 If the soil is dry, it’s time to water your succulent!

-Now that you’re you’re in the know all about succulents, you’re probably looking to inject some succulents into your world, or maybe send some to a friend.
-Check out all the super cute succulents that The Bouqs Co. offers!Shop All
+Now that you’re in the know about succulents, you’re probably looking to inject some succulents into your world, or maybe send some to a friend.
+Check out all the super cute succulents for delivery that The Bouqs Co. offers!Shop All